chandan867/deep_research_api/README.md

+## Adding an api layer to deep reaseach code- Credit to (https://x.com/dzhng)

 # Open Deep Research

 An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.